kcarnold/cs344/content/syllabus/index.md

   - Links will also be provided to the author's [video lectures](https://course.fast.ai/videos/?lesson=1) corresponding to each section, where applicable.
   - You may find it helpful to browse their [forum](https://forums.fast.ai/c/part1-v4/46), or even post questions there.

-- We will be using Piazza for Q&A. Many students have found that Piazza works well for getting you help fast and efficiently from classmates and myself.
-Rather than emailing questions to the teaching staff, I encourage you to post your questions on Piazza.
-Access Piazza by clicking on the link in Moodle.
+- We will be using *Ed Discussions* for Q&A. Many students have found that Ed works well for getting you help fast and efficiently from classmates and myself.
+Rather than emailing questions to the teaching staff, I encourage you to post your questions on Ed.
+Access Ed by clicking on the link in Moodle.

 - The lab machines are configured with the software needed in Linux.
 We'll generally use the Gold lab because its GPUs are slightly better, but Maroon should usually work too.
 For times when you need or want additional computing resources, you may use [Borg](https://borg.calvin.edu/), [Google Colab](https://colab.research.google.com/), [Paperspace](https://gradient.paperspace.com/), or other services. **The Guacamole remote access machines have older GPUs**, so see notes in the Lab 1 and 2 instructions for tips on making things run there (or just use Google Colab).